//APC Chairman Says Party Quietly Handling Fubara Impeachment Threat

 Spread the love

+He explained that the APC’s ability to navigate such challenges stems from its established internal conflict-resolution structures.
 “That is what makes the APC different from other political parties.
 We have several mechanisms for resolving our internal challenges,” he said.